majbaulhoque/SteadFast_Task_Three/README.md

 The brand is represented with a custom emblem that is prominently displayed in the navigation bar.
 **Services Card**: Cards that show the different services that the application offers; they are made to be easy to read and interact with.
 The **Error Page** is an easy-to-use page for 404 and other issues.
+- **Category Filter**: Users can select from various categories to narrow down the displayed services.
+- **Max Price Filter**: Users can enter a maximum price to filter services based on affordability.

 ## Technology Employed